matrup01/data_import_modules/README.md

-    loadfl1 (bool, optional) ... decides if Fluorescence_1 is loaded (untoggle if facing performance issues), default-True loadfl2 (bool, optional) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool, optional) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3, optional) ... takes 3 ints and takes them as FT-backgrounds, default values are completely random, default-[1000000,500000,300000] wintertime (bool, optional) ... if True 3600s are taken from wibstime, default-True channels (list of str, optional) ... takes a list of strings to decide which channels should be loaded (loadfl,loadfl2 and loadfl3 need to be true), eg.: channels=["a","ac","abc"]
+    loadfl1 (bool, optional) ... decides if Fluorescence_1 is loaded (untoggle if facing performance issues), default-True loadfl2 (bool, optional) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool, optional) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3, optional) ... takes 3 ints and takes them as FT-backgrounds (only applies if FT_file = "none"), default values are completely random, default-[1000000,500000,300000] wintertime (bool, optional) ... if True 3600s are taken from wibstime, default-True channels (list of str, optional) ... takes a list of strings to decide which channels should be loaded (loadfl,loadfl2 and loadfl3 need to be true), eg.: channels=["a","ac","abc"]